alphagov/govuk-developer-docs/source/manual/zendesk.html.md

 If you need more information from the user, or confirmation that everything is now working as expected, fill in the "Public reply" as appropriate and click "Submit as Pending".

+## Subject Access Requests

+This [Google Doc describes what to do if you receive a Subject Access Request through Zendesk][doc].

 ## Closing a ticket

 Once you've resolved a ticket, click "Submit as Solved".